 - Your safety matters.
 If you don't think it is safe to tell your partner, it is okay to wait until you think it will be safe or not tell them at all. - Picking your timing is important.
 Try to find a time when he's in a good mood, you're both sober, and you have some privacy.
-This must not be a - If you're worried that he may get angry or could be violent, try to find a place where you can easily leave or get help if you need to. - Try practicing what you're going to say.
-I'm happy to do that with you, or - If you have any friends who are using oral PrEP and have told their partners, you could ask them for advice.
+This must not be a rushed conversation. - If you're worried that he may get angry or could be violent, try to find a place where you can easily leave or get help if you need to. - Try practicing what you're going to say.
+I'm happy to do that with you, or you could ask a friend. - If you have any friends who are using oral PrEP and have told their partners, you could ask them for advice.